 Consult an E-Cigarette Injury Lawyer in North Carolina or South Carolina

 E-cigarette explosions can cause debilitating burns and other serious, potentially life-altering injuries.
 Through a successful product liability lawsuit, the victim may receive compensation for medical expenses, lost wages, and pain and suffering caused by the defective device or product.
 At Grimes Teich Anderson, LLP, we work hard, sometimes along with national co-counsel, to zealously advocate for people who have been injured by others' negligence or wrongdoing.
 For a free appointment, call us now at 800-533-6845 or contact us online.
-We represent people throughout both North Carolina and South Carolina, including in the cities of Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, Greenville, Spartanburg, and Gaffney.
+We represent people throughout both North Carolina and South Carolina, including in the cities of Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, Greenville, and Spartanburg.